Big Data Ecosystems

 * University Counseling Center, 301 Peabody Hall, 392-1575, Personal and Career Counseling.

 * SHCC mental Health, Student Health Care Center, 392-1171, Personal and Counseling.

 * Center for Sexual Assault/Abuse Recovery and Education (CARE), Student Health Care Center, 392-1161, sexual assault counseling.

 * Career Resource Center, Reitz Union, 392-1601, career development assistance and counseling.

-All faculty, staff and student of the University are required and expected to obey the laws and legal agreements governing software use.
+All faculty, staff, and students of the University are required and expected to obey the laws and legal agreements governing software use.
 Failure to do so can lead to monetary damages and/or criminal penalties for the individual violator.
 Because such violations are also against University policies and rules, disciplinary action will be taken as appropriate.
 We, the members of the University of Florida community, pledge to uphold ourselves and our peers to the highest standards of honesty and integrity.